-Induction training will be provided to all new employees in assisting them to get ready for their positions as soon as possible.
+For new employees, the group provides induction trainings to help them to get ready for their positions as soon as possible.

 Supply Chain Management

 The group's overarching principle is to maintain a long-term win-win cooperation relationship with its suppliers, thereby developing properties with high quality and livability as well as delivering comfort and an aesthetically pleasing experience to its customers.